ryan258/my-powershells/DRUPAL_WORKFLOW.md

 ### To Contribute to Drupal Core

-This clones the main Drupal repository and fully configures it for local development.
+This creates a local development sandbox with Drupal core cloned and ready for contributions.

 ```powershell
 new-drupal-core